 1. Cyperus rotundus (Musta)

-Cyperus rotundus, also called musta in Ayurveda, is primarily used to address liver and lymph stagnation, and spleen, reproductive and liver congestion.
-(9) Musta has been traditionally used to support healthy reproductive function, such as addressing PMS, mild to moderate menstrual pain, and supporting regularity of the cycles.
+Musta has been traditionally used to support healthy reproductive function, such as addressing PMS symptoms and supporting regularity of the cycles in a circadian sense.
 (10)

 2. Shatavari (Asparagus racemosus)